-This celebratory and critical look at the Early Music movement is primarily a historical overview - from the Renaissance musicians who looked to the past for inspiration to the present day.
-The foundations of the movement will also be discussed - how and why did interest in Early Music develop, how have things changed in the field throughout the centuries, what do we consider 'authentic'?
+This is both a celebratory and critical look at the Early Music movement in a primarily historical overview - from the Renaissance musicians who looked to the past for inspiration to the new directions the movement is taking today.
+The foundations of the movement will also be discussed - how and why did interest in music of the past develop, how have things changed in the field throughout the centuries, what do we consider “authentic”?
 In this context, students will be able to reflect upon their own Early Music histories, their own musical taste and how they perform.

 |method of instruction||Weekly lectures with audio and video examples.|

 |assessment||Will be based on attendance and class participation.
 Each student will choose an Early Music pioneer/ensemble, prepare a short presentation and submit a one-page abstract which includes sources consulted.|

 |Style in the Performance of Classical and Renaissance Music|